Modernist Glass ‘Abstract Expressionism’ by Amanda Charles

 Her favourite modus operandi is working with kiln-formed glass.
 This is a ‘warm glass’ technique, where layers of glass are fused together in the kiln.
 The temperature is precisely controlled using a digital thermometer so that the constant heating and cooling of the glass does not crack or shatter the glass art (thermal shock).

 As this method offers such precise heat control, it enables her to stack opalescent, transparent and dichroic glass to create vibrancy, geometry and very tactile 3D texture.
 It almost invites the viewer to reach out and touch the art.

 The modern ‘alchemy’ of the application and control of heat enables Amanda to take uniform sheet glass and canes and conjure up the fantastic glass artefacts in a kaleidoscope of colours.

 Inspired both by contemporary art movements and the great art movements such as Bauhaus, her abstract modernist glass art creations focus on geometric and powerful colour contrasts.
-The elaborate detail of her pieces create both linear and non-linear compositions – a harmonic dissonance, if you will.
+The elaborate detail of her pieces creates both linear and non-linear compositions – a harmonic dissonance if you will.

 Her artistic style and technique are constantly evolving as she continues to experiment with the marvellous medium of glass.